cambridge-cares/TheWorldAvatar/Agents/BuildingIdentificationAgent/README.md

 ### 2.2 Postgis route (http://localhost:3838/buildingidentificationagent/postgis)

-This endpoint should be used when the user has stored the coordinates that need to be matched as Point geometries in a PostgreSQL table.
+This endpoint should be used when the user has stored the geometries that need to be matched in a PostgreSQL table.
 If the name of the column containing these geometries is not specified, a default value of "geometry" is assumed.
 The geometries need to have an associated SRID.
-The agent automatically converts the coordinates from the SRID in the user-specified table to the SRID used to store the building footprints in the "citydb" schema.
+The agent automatically converts the geometries from the SRID in the user-specified table to the SRID used to store the building footprints in the "citydb" schema.
 The user-specified table must also have a column called 'ogc_fid' containing integers which are unique and non-null.

 This endpoint accepts the following POST request parameters.  :

-- ```table```: The name of the PostgreSQL table containing the coordinates to be matched as POSTGIS Point geometries.
+- ```table```: The name of the PostgreSQL table containing the geometries to be matched.
 If the table is not located within the "public" schema, the schema name should also be included.
 For example, if the table is called "test" and it is located in the "industry" schema, the value of this parameter should be specified as the string "industry.test".
 This table must be stored in a schema within the "postgres" database.
 - ```column```: The column in the PostgreSQL table containing the geometries to be matched.
 - ```maxDistance``` (Optional): The maximum allowable distance between the centre of the matched building footprint and the specified coordinates in meters.
-If the nearest building is further than ```maxDistance```, the matching still takes place but a warning is printed in the Docker logs.
+If the nearest building is further than ```maxDistance``` from a particular user-specified geometry, it will not be matched to any building.
 The default value of this parameter is 100 meters.
 This parameter is only applicable if the geometries in the user-specified table and column are points.
+- ```overlapFraction```: If the user-specified geometries are polygons, the matching is performed based on the extent of overlap between each polygon and the buildings with which it intersects.
+The ratio of the intersection area to the user-specified polygon is required to be at least as large as overlapFraction in order for matching to occur.
 - ```oneToMany``` (Optional): A Boolean parameter specifying whether each user-specified geometry should be associated with one or several buildings.
 If this parameter value is set to "true", the code identifies the geometry in the user-specified column closest to each building while excluding geometries based on user-specified attributes.
 The default value of this parameter is false.
 The following optional parameters are only applicable if ```oneToMany``` is "true".
 - ```newTable``` (Optional): The name of the table in which the results of the matching should be stored.
 By default, this table is called 'matched_buildings' and it is created in the 'public' schema.